virteal/l8/README.md

 and various styles of collaboration between these actions.

-Please note that the ajax_xxx() functions of the example are not regular functions, they are "task constructor".
+Please note that the ajax_xxx() functions of the example are not regular functions, they are "task constructors".
 When you invoke such a function, a new task is created.

 If they were usual ajax_xxx( p1, p2, cb) style of functions, one would need to